 Relevance Between Ads and Search Terms

-Looking at your Ad Groups, you might notice that there are certain Ad Groups which are performing well while the others are underperforming.
+Looking at your Ad Groups, you might notice that there are certain Ad Groups that are performing well while the others are underperforming.

 The first step is to evaluate the relevance between your ads and the search terms used in the underperforming Ad Groups.